fani-lab/RePair/README.md

 ### Settings

-`RePair` has generated gold standard query refinement datasets for `msmarco.passage` and `aol-ia` query sets using `t5.base` transformer on google cloud's tpus (`gc`) with `docs.query` pairing strategy for `bm25` ranker and `map` evaluation metric.
+Our pipeline refine the queris by considering the types of them for `orcas` query sets using `t5.base` transformer on google cloud's tpus (`gc`) with `docs.query` pairing strategy for `bm25` ranker and `map` evaluation metric.
 The golden datasets along with all the artifacts including preprocessed `docs.query` pairs, model checkpoint, predicted refined queries, their search results and evaluation metric values are available at the above links.
 The running settings were:

 ```
 settings = {